intel/webapps-tenframe/HACKING.md

     then load the build/crx directory as an unpacked extension in Chrome developer mode.
 (The build can't currently make full .crx packages.)

-*   On Linux, use make to install the app to /usr/share/.
-If you are using the Chromium browser, you can use the Makefile as is; if not, edit the Makefile so the BROWSER= variable is set to the name of your Chrome binary (e.g. google-chrome instead of chromium-browser).

-    Then do

-        sudo make install

-    to install the application.
-On Linux desktops which support the freedesktop.org specs, this will add the application to the standard application launcher.

 # PACKAGING

 The application can be packaged into a wgt (zip) file using the grunt